verasativa/data-science-cheat-book/README.md

  - Order statistics / ranks (Metrics based on the data values sorted from smallest to biggests)
  - Percentile / quantile (the value such P percent of the values take on this values or less and 100-P take on this value or more)
  - Interqurtile range / IQR (The diference between the 75th percentile and the 25th percentile)

-#### Exploring distribution:
+#### Exploring distribution
+ - Box / box and whiskers plot
+ - Frecuency table and histograms
+ - Density Estimates
 ##### Boxplot / box and whiskers plot:
 A plot ntroduced by [Tukey](https://en.wikipedia.org/wiki/John_Tukey) as a quick way to visualize the distribution of data,

 ```python
 # Pandas example